The Book of the Law: Writing

 Note, moreover, with what greedy vanity I claim authorship even of all the other A∴A∴ Books in Class A, though I wrote them inspired beyond all I know to be I. Yet in these Books did Aleister Crowley, the master of English both in prose and in verse, partake insofar as he was That.
 Compare those Books with The Book of the Law!
 The style [of the former] is simple and sublime; the imagery is gorgeous and faultless; the rhythm is subtle and intoxicating; the theme is interpreted in faultless symphony.
 There are no errors of grammar, no infelicities of phrase.
 Each Book is perfect in its kind.

 I, daring to snatch credit for these [...] dared nowise to lay claim to have touched The Book of the Law, not with my littlest finger-tip.

-He also admits to the possibility that Aiwass may be identified with his own subconscious, although he thought this was unlikely:

-Of course I wrote them, ink on paper, in the material sense; but they are not My words, unless Aiwaz be taken to be no more than my subconscious self, or some part of it: in that case, my conscious self being ignorant of the Truth in the Book and hostile to most of the ethics and philosophy of the Book, Aiwaz is a severely suppressed part of me.

 Crowley himself was initially opposed to the book and its message.
-"I was trying to forget the whole business."

-The fact of the matter was that I resented The Book of the Law with my whole soul.
-For one thing, it knocked my Buddhism completely on the head. ...
-I was bitterly opposed to the principles of the Book on almost every point of morality.
-The third chapter seemed to me gratuitously atrocious.

 Shortly after making a few copies for evaluation by close friends, the manuscript was misplaced and forgotten about.
 It would be several years before it was found, and the first official publication occurred in 1909.

-The Book of the Law annoyed me; I was still obsessed by the idea that secrecy was necessary to a magical document, that publication would destroy its importance.
-I determined, in a mood which I can only describe as a fit of ill temper, to publish The Book of the Law, and then get rid of it for ever.